 There are people who specifically look for defective iPhones or other electronics to buy and fix themselves because they know they are getting a bargain.

-#10.
-Keep profits high by keeping shipping low
+15. Keep profits high by keeping shipping low

-Ah, shipping – the online sellers arch-nemesis.
+Ah, shipping – the online seller’s arch-nemesis.

 Shipping fees can quickly eat up the costs of your profits if you aren’t careful.